 Team Arena has an incomplete Use Item, a Portal device.
 Like the Grapple, it's modeled, but its functionality is incomplete, and there's no model, sprite or effect for it, leading it to being a weird Game Breaker if added to a map.
 Should it have been completed with the functionality finished, it would have predated games such as Narbacular Drop and Portal.

 Excuse Plot: The game's plot goes like this: Sufficiently Advanced Aliens kidnapped some of the greatest warriors and made them fight each other to death and redeath.
 You die?
 They'll respawn you back.
-The best warrior will then challenge Xaero, the SAA's champion.
-In the PS2 version, you get to fight against the SAA's champion directly.
+The best warrior will then challenge Xaero, the Arenas Eternal's champion.
+In the PS2 version, you get to fight against the tournament's host directly, though.

 Flight: You can find this item in just one map during a Multiplayer match, but it's also present in some third-party maps as well.